Gamessmile/Gamessmile/README.md

-Gamessmile here!
+# ♠️ Gamessmile here!

-<h5 align="left">A Universitary student, <a href=http://web.dmi.unict.it/corsi/l-31>@UNICT</a></h5>
-## Hi!
+**`Another day, Another missing semicolon`**

-## I'm Alessandro, a programmer who..PROGRAMS!
-## I love working on something that sets me a high level of challenge!
-## I love to complicate my life in order to make the code
-## unique with an easily readable main!
-## I am currently studying computer science at the <a href=http://web.dmi.unict.it/corsi/l-31>University of Catania</a> and I am ready for new challenges.
+Hi!
+I'm Alessandro, a programmer who..PROGRAMS!
+I love working on something that sets me a high level of challenge!
+I love to complicate my life in order to make the code unique with an easily readable main!
+I am currently studying computer science at the <a href=http://web.dmi.unict.it/corsi/l-31>University of Catania</a> and I am ready for new challenges.

 <img align="left" alt="coding" width="495" src=https://i.ibb.co/GvLfBvq/gifmia.gif>